ContextMapper/context-mapper-archunit-extension/README.md

 }
 ```

+As the example illustrates, in this case you are able to select your classes with your own code (using your own annotations); but you can still use our conditions, that check specific things in the CML model.
+You can find all conditions that are currently available [here](https://www.javadoc.io/doc/org.contextmapper/context-mapper-archunit-extension/latest/org/contextmapper/archunit/ContextMapperArchConditions.html).

 ## Available Rules and Conditions
 _Hint:_ The available rules are implemented with the jMolecules DDD annotations.
 However, you can implement the same rules with your
-own set of annotations or interfaces by using the corresponding ArchUnit conditions.
+own set of annotations or interfaces by using the corresponding ArchUnit conditions (as documented above).

 | Rule / Condition                                    | Description                                                                                                                                                                                                                                                                     |
 |-----------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|